hotfondue/WeddingCardInvitations/README.md

 # WeddingCardInvitations
 ## A simple script for populating and sharing wedding invitations over whatsapp based on an excel tracker.

-This script is designed to suit my personal prefernces and will need to be edited to suit yours.
+_This script is designed to suit my personal prefernces and will need to be edited to suit yours._

-This script will help you auto-populate your wedding cards and share them over whatsapp.

-I have designed this keeping Indian weddings in mind, wherein we have multiple functions and multiple guests.
+This repo is designed keeping Indian/large weddings in mind, wherein you have multiple functions and multiple guests.
 But not every guest is invited to every function.
+This is a means to auto-populate sshare your invitations.

-These can be printed from the output folder or sent over whatsapp as an e-invitation.
+These can be printed from the or sent over whatsapp as an e-invitation based on the tracker.

 You will need a pdf card template and an excel tracker in the same format as given.